kanasimi/wikiapi/README.md

 Simple way to access MediaWiki API via JavaScript with simple wikitext parser.

 ## Features
-*   read / edit pages
+*   Read / edit pages.
-*   get list of categorymembers, pages transclude specified template, and more...
+*   Get list of categorymembers, pages transclude specified template, and more...
 *   Auto-limited editing rate.
+*   Parse wikitext / pages.
+You may modify parts of the wikitext, then regenerate the page just using .toString().

 ## Installation
 Install [node.js](https://nodejs.org/) first.